 This is your University Student Handbook.
-It provides information and guidance you may need to help you to make the most of the opportunities on offer at the University of Oxford.
-It also gives you formal notification and explanation of the University's codes, regulations, policies and procedures and signposts relevant contact details and web links where you can find out more.
-Please take time to read it.
+It provides information and guidance which you may need to help you to make the most of the opportunities on offer at the University of Oxford.
+It also gives you formal notification and explanation of the University's codes, regulations, policies and procedures, and signposts relevant contact details and web links where you can find out more.
+It is essential, and your responsibility, to read it.

-This handbook sits alongside the departmental and college handbooks relevant to your course and college, with which you should familiarise yourself.
+This handbook sits alongside the departmental and college handbooks relevant to your course and college, with which you should also familiarise yourself.

 As Proctors and Assessor we are senior officers of the University but we are not professional administrators: we are academics elected for a year by our colleges.
-We oversee student matters and ensure that the University's statutes and policies are followed, with particular interest in examinations, conduct and welfare, including all of the needs and pressures of student life.
-If you have any concerns or suggestions for improvement, they can be channelled through the Oxford University Student Union (OUSU) officers and through Junior Common (OUSU) officers and Middle Common Room (MCR) presidents, with whom we have regular meetings.
+We oversee student matters and ensure that the University's statutes and policies are followed, with particular interest in examinations, conduct and welfare, and other aspects of the student experience.
+If you have any concerns or suggestions for improvement, they can be channelled through the Oxford University Student Union (OUSU) officers and through Junior Common Room (JCR) and Middle Common Room (MCR) presidents, with whom we have regular meetings.
 The Proctors' Office may also be contacted for assistance and advice.